How to Invest in Shares With Little Money

 Once you make your first investment of $1,000, you then want to repeat the process, which means sticking to your savings plan until you have sufficient funds to invest another $1,000 in a blue-chip stock.
 For example, if you put aside $250 a month, then every four months you would save $1,000 to purchase another stock and you would continue repeating this process until you have at least five stocks in your portfolio.

 Once you hold five positions, you have two choices.
 You can either start increasing the amount of shares you hold in each of the five positions or you can continue buying new stocks until you hold between 8 and 12.
 Increasing the position size in your existing stocks and/or holding no more than 12 stocks will enable you to manage both the market risk and specific risk, so you create a well diversified portfolio.

 Getting started in the share market

 So there you have it, how to start investing in shares with little money.

-No matter what your starting capital or investing capabilities, Wealth Within have an abundance of trading information, books and trading courses available to help even the most novice investor navigate the stock market.
+No matter what your starting capital or investing capabilities are, Wealth Within have an abundance of trading information, books and trading courses available to help even the most novice investor to navigate the stock market.
+You may also want to watch our live stock market show that is aired every Tuesday night from 7-8pm.
 It’s just a matter of gaining the understanding needed to work out a strategy that suits your budget.
 Remember, a journey starts with a single step, so decide today to get started on your journey

 And as the saying goes, your first investment should always be “in yourself"; in other words gaining an education that will support you for a lifetime and remove the fear and risk associated with investing in the stock market.
 This is because a lack of knowledge about how to trade the share market is always far more expensive than getting an education in the first place.